filecoin-project/filecoin-docs/docs/reference/glossary.md

 mainnet embodies an expectation of widespread adoption and permanence; changes to its protocol are subject to the adoption of the network participants.

-### Note on style

-If referred to as a proper noun, capitalize the term.
+Note: if as a proper noun, capitalize the term.
 For example, "I am mining on Mainnet."

 ## Message